-Pupil PremiumThe Pupil premium is a sum of money the school receives for each student who is either in receipt of Free School Meals (FSM) or who has been in receipt of them in the past.
+Pupil PremiumThe Pupil premium is a sum of money the school receives for each student who is either in receipt of Free School Meals (FSM) or who has been in receipt of them at any time in the last 6 years.
 Nationally, the statistics show that students who are in receipt of FSM do less well than their peers in external exams.
 The aim of this money is to try to close that attainment gap.
 We are required to publish how much Pupil Premium money we receive and how we have chosen to spend that money.
 Please click Pupil Premium Strategy, Pupil Premium Strategy Statement and Pupil Pupil Premium exam analysis report links to view a summary of how we have spent the money allocated, our plans for this Academic Year and the impact of this funding.
+In 2021/2022 an additional amount of money has been awarded to support pupils called the Catch-up Premium.
+This is in addition to the Pupil Premium and is to be used to support pupils to close gaps in learning as a result of the COVID 19 Pandemic.
 The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2 (KS2).
 This money can be used for the funding of: individual tuitionintensive small-group tuitionexternal services and materials, such as computer-based learning resourcessummer schools that help students catch up over a short period of time.Please view the year 7 catch up review document to see the impact of this funding for English and Maths.

 Accept cookies and close